RobertApikyan/AbstractMvp/README.md

 ## SUMMARY

 #### AbstractMvp is The abstraction layer for MVP architecture.
 It provides the base structure for MVP and allow to define custom MVP implementation.

+## (AbstractMvp Implementation With Android Arcitecture components)[https://github.com/RobertApikyan/LifecycleMvp]

 ## Download
 ### Gradle